-Tail Code AR, it was the Navys helicopter fleet replacement squadron until closure in 1997.
+Tail Code AR, HELANTISUBRON ONE was the Navy's helicopter fleet replacement squadron until closure in 1997.
 HS-1 trained maintenance personnel, replacement pilots, and provided the fleet with updated combat and rescue techniques.

 SEA DET had two permanent detachments; One in the Persian Gulf which was Det – 1 (The Desert Duck’s) the second was Det-2 was in the Mediterranean home ported in Gaeta, Italy (The Gray Ghost).
 Both Det’s were attached to Command Flagships and served the Commanding Admirals.

 In the Persian Gulf the Command Flagship was the USS.
 LaSalle, although we were not ship personnel we were attached to the ship, though at times we also would be stationed at Bahrain and work from their airport and stay at ASU.
 Our main function was to support the two star Admiral whose name escapes now.
 His actual title was Commander of the mid east force.
 Basically the same was true for Det-2, though the Admiral in that case was a three star Admiral who was commander of the 6th fleet and also NATO forces.